 SIU prides itself on being a collaborative, tight-knit community that allows you to thrive.
 Through relationships, experiences, and connections, the School of Law opens doors so you can navigate a career on your terms.

 SIU School of Law offers a tuition rate that is among the lowest in the country.
-Plus, most out-of-state residents obtain in-state residency after they have been Illinois residents for six consecutive months.
+Incoming students whose permanent state of residency is outside of Illinois may be eligible to receive a Non-Resident Tuition Scholarship, which will offset the difference between out-of-state and in-state tuition.
 Our graduates typically have a debt load below the national law school average.
 That means you have more freedom to chart your own career path.
 Calculate your tuition and financial aid

 Members of SIU Law faculty include scholars nationally recognized in their fields.
 Our faculty has established strong relationships and deep connections to the legal profession that they’re willing to share with students.
 Our professors are known not only for their legal scholarship, but also for their love for and commitment to excellent teaching.
 Meet our faculty

 An esteemed Lawyering Skills Program and the ABA Gambrell Award–winning Professionalism Program bridge the gap between theory and practice.
 They also prepare graduates to function effectively as professionals.
 Both programs are incorporated into the first-year curriculum as part of our effort to begin practice-ready instruction on day one and continue it as you progress through law school.
 Discover more about the Field Experiences that our students take advantage of after their first year.